PittNAIL/pittnail.github.io/content/_index.md

 ### News

+- Sep 6, 2022 Our paper entitled “HealthPrompt: A zero-shot learning paradigm for Clinical Natural Language Processing” has been selected as one of the eight student paper finalists in the AMIA 2022 Annual Symposium.
+Congratulations Sonish!
 - Aug 4, 2022 Welcome Stephen Shaffran to join the lab.
 Stephen is a Pitt ISP PhD student.
 - Jul 29, 2022 Our proposal entitled “AI-driven Precision Rehabilitation for Chronic Musculoskeletal Pain” has been selected for funding by the Dean’s Research and Development Award!
 - Jun 1, 2022 Dr. Wang is organizing the AMIA 2022 NLP Working Group Pre-Symposium on Nov 5th at Washington, DC.
 See more details [here][amia22nlp].